HumanCellAtlas/dcp-community/rfcs/text/0000-zendesk-triage-sop.md

 ### Sustainability Through the GA
 Upon general release, the full range of use cases will come into play and we anticipate a large increase in both the nubmer of tickets and diversity of questions asked by users.
 Addressing these tickets will require a big time committment, so we need an efficient system in place and a team well-versed in the DCP and its scientific applications.

 This RFC describes an SOP that we think will satisfy both the Beta2 test phase and the early days of the GA.
-As we grown in our understanding of user support needs, this SOP will likely need revision to address long-term sustainability.
+As we grow in our understanding of user support needs, this SOP will likely need revision to address long-term sustainability.

 ### **User Stories**